mmazzarolo/mmazzarolo.com/content/blog/2017-10-09-numvalidate-what-i-learned/index.md

 - Server-side rendered responsive React website/landing-page (~160kb GZipped) using [NextJS](https://github.com/zeit/next.js/)
 - Private API tokens generation and management for authenticated users through the Dashboard
 - Fully featured authentication for accessing the Dashboard: email + password, Github and Google login thanks to [Auth0](https://auth0.com/)
-- API requests with different rate limits for unauthenticated user, free user and pro user, updated in real time after a subscription change
+- API requests with different rate limits for unauthenticated user, free user and pro user, updated in real-time after a subscription change
 - Rate limits can be increased by subscribing to a paid account: The secure payment is handled by [Stripe](https://stripe.com) and its settings can be changed at any given time
 - API tokens cached with Redis for faster response time on consecutive requests
-- Production ready logging and error reporting using Winston, [Sentry](https://sentry.io) and [Papertrail](https://papertrailapp.com/)
+- Production-ready logging and error reporting using Winston, [Sentry](https://sentry.io) and [Papertrail](https://papertrailapp.com/)

 That’s it!
 If you’re interested in the setup of the project and in the more technical details you should also take a look at [the README on GitHub](https://github.com/mmazzarolo/numvalidate).